 Loo Break: what to watch out for in your beauty/personal care and baby products

-The quick and dirty ‘Loo break’ version: what you need to know when buying cosmetics/personal care and baby products.
+The quick and dirty ‘Loo break’ version: what you need to know and watch out for when buying cosmetics/personal care and baby products.

 I’m sure you’ve seen ‘natural’, ‘organic’, ‘hypoallergenic’, ‘free from’ etc and thought (like I did) that means they must be safe and toxin free.
 However, on my research travels I have discovered the following: